 Once you know which scars you have, you can find the best products that work for you.
-You can improve the overall appearance of your skin, by using alpha hydroxy acids, or AHAs.
-These types of products are proven to treat acne scar as they work to remove dead skin, prevent clogged pores and make acne scarring less noticeable, by exfoliating the outer layer of skin.
+You can improve the overall appearance of your skin, by using alpha-hydroxy acids, or AHAs.
+These types of products are proven to treat acne scars as they work to remove dead skin, prevent clogged pores and make acne scarring less noticeable, by exfoliating the outer layer of skin.

 You can also try using lactic acid peels, as long as they are performed by a licensed dermatologist.
-These can be done once every two weeks over a period of three months to improve the appearance of the scars, making the texture of your skin better, and solving any pigmentation issues that you may have.
+These can be done once every two weeks over a period of three months to improve the appearance of the scars, make the texture of your skin better, and solve any pigmentation issues that you may have.

 Can pitted acne scars heal naturally?

 The best way to heal scars is with a topical retinoid treatment.
-Retinoids and Retinol works to smoothen out the skin and help it regenerate.
-Retinol speeds up the cell regeneration process, making the skin look smoother, fresher, brighter, and reduces discoloration.
+Retinoids and Retinol work to smoothen out the skin and help it regenerate.
+Retinol speeds up the cell regeneration process, making the skin look smoother, fresher, brighter, and reducing discoloration.
 This is perfect for healing acne scars!

-Keep in mind that you have to use retinol at night, as the new, fresh skin can leave you more prone to sun damage and so you have to use sunscreen afterwards.
+Keep in mind that you have to use retinol at night, as the new, fresh skin can leave you more prone to sun damage and so you have to use sunscreen afterward.
 Retinol can be found in a range of products, with different percentages and strengths.
-For instance, The Ordinary offers various types of Retinol oils, from 0.5% strength: to 1% strength and a 2% retinoid.

 What do acne scars look like?